by Nashville Houses for Sale Editorial4 min readReviewed by Tennessee professionals

 The Selling Process

-- Interview 2-3 agents — check recent sales history in your area
+1. Interview 2-3 agents — check recent sales history in your specific area, not just Nashville overall

-- List on Thursday — maximizes weekend showing traffic
+5. List on Thursday — maximizes weekend showing traffic.
+First weekend on market is critical.

 Get a Free Valuation